omarahmedelnemr/ToDo_List/README.md

 # ToDo_List
 it's a Simple ToDo List, Easy To Use Yet Helpful.

 ![](preview/vid.gif)

+It's Built Using Electron Framework And Web Techniques

 ## Run It
 Run This Command in The HTML-file Directory